FrescolinoGroup/pyio_helper/doc/source/tutorial.rst

 Tutorial
 ========

-This tutorial will guide you through the basic steps of using the ``io_helper`` module.
+This tutorial will guide you through the basic steps of using the ``iohelper`` module.

 Creating a :class:`.SerializerDispatch` instance
 ------------------------------------------------